alekssro/epigenetics-signatures/docs/report/Chapters/markdown/Introduction/Intro_Epigenetics.md

 \medskip

 In the first case, the segments used as rows correspond to multiple regions of TSS-proximal gene bodies since they contain epigenetic traces of transcription initiation and elongation.
 In the second case, they use bins of 200-bp, similar to the case in ChromHMM, in an attempt to approximate a single nucleosome with each bin.
-In the present study, aspects from these papers were used, extending the analysis to multiple cancer cell lines.
+In this master thesis, aspects from these papers were used, extending the analysis to multiple cancer cell lines.